yipwingtim/ViDoRAG/README.md

 </div>

 ## 📅 Changelog
-- Rest of the code will be released in March😊~
+- Rest of the code will be released in March~

 ## 🚀Overview
 - We introduce **ViDoSeek**, a benchmark specifically designed for visually rich document retrieval-reason-answer, fully suited for evaluation of RAG within large document corpus.